Goojoe/LTSC-ADD-Microsoft-Store/README.md

 The version belongs to me, commercial use is prohibited

 Feel free to republish, but ⚠️ it is not allowed to require "replying," "logging in," "following official accounts," "purchasing with points," or any other form that does not allow direct downloading.

+> Ban csdn and gitcode keyword (This has nothing to do with the project, please don't mind it) 飞机杯 picacg e-hentai/exhentai jmcomic hitomi
+绅士漫画
+nhentai